-(c) where hollands, geneva, or gin is a rectified spirit distilled from a mash of cereal grains, sweetened or unsweetened, and has the aroma and flavour characteristic of such a spirit:
+(c) where hollands, geneva, or gin is a rectified spirit distilled from a hollands; mash of cereal grains, sweetened or unsweetened, and has the aroma and flavour characteristic of such a spirit;

-whisky;
+O. in C., 17th April, 1923.

-(d) where whisky is a spirit distilled from a mash of cereal grains and contains not less than 150 parts in 100,000 parts by volume of the absolute alcohol in such spirit of volatile acidity, aldehydes, furfural, ethers, and higher alcohols in the proportions natural to such a spirit, and has the aroma and flavour natural to such a spirit;

-(e) where rum is a spirit distilled from sugar-cane products and contains the proportions of volatile acidity, aldehydes, furfural, and higher alcohol natural to such a spirit with not less than 50 parts of ethers calculated as ethyl acetate in 100,000 parts by volume of the absolute alcohol contained in such a spirit, and has the aroma and flavour natural to such a spirit.
+- (d) where whisky is a spirit distilled from a mash of cereal grains and whisky; contains not less than 100 parts in 100,000 parts by volume of the absolute alcohol in such spirit of volatile acidity, aldehydes, furfural, ethers, and high alcohols in the proportions as are natural to such a spirit, and has the aroma and flavour natural to such a spirit; - O. in C., 13th Jan., 1920. - (e) where rum is a spirit distilled from sugar-cane products and contains the proportions of volatile acidity, aldehydes, furfural, ethers, and higher alcohols as are natural to such a spirit, and has the aroma and flavour natural to such a spirit. - Where water, or salt, or water and salt, is or are added to butter or Butter. margarine, but not so as to reduce the proportion of fat below seventy-five per centum. - Where water, or salt, or water and salt, is or are added to ghi or Ghi. phalkaghi, but not so as to reduce the proportion of fat below ninety-seven per centum. - 5. (a) Where milk (not being sold as skimmed, separated, or condensed Milk; milk) contains more than three and a quarter per centum of butter-fat and not less than eight and a half per centum of non-fatty solids;

-Butter.

-3. Where water, or salt, or water and salt, is or are added to butter or margarine, but not so as to reduce the proportion of fat below seventy-five per centum.

-Ghi.

-4. Where water, or salt, or water and salt, is or are added to ghi or phalkaghi, but not so as to reduce the proportion of fat below ninety-seven per centum.

-Milk:

-- 5.-(a) where milk (not being sold as skimmed, separated, or condensed milk) contains more than three and a quarter per centum of butter-fat and not less than eight and a half per centum of non-fatty solids; - (b) where skimmed or separated milk (not being sold as condensed milk) contains more than nine per centum of milk solids; - (c) where milk or cream does not contain formalin, boracic acid, borates or other preservative; - (d) where milk does not yield more sediment or extraneous filth than one part by weight in 20,000 parts of the milk;
+- (b) where skimmed or separated milk (not being sold as condensed milk) contains more than nine per centum of milk solids; - (c) where milk or cream does not contain formalin, boracic acid, borates or other preservative; - (d) where milk does not yield more sediment or extraneous filth than one part by weight in 20,000 parts of the milk;